 Former President formed new party in 2014

 On 30 January 2014 former President of Serbia Boris Tadić resigned as honorary president of the Democratic Party (DS), splitting the vote on the center-left.
 Tadić said he decided to leave because of disagreements with the direction in which the Democrats were heading under the new leadership.
-DS was at that moment looking for a potential coalition with the New Party (Nova Stranka) led by Zoran Živković, a former member of the DS who has accused Tadić of being a mafia lord.
-After his resignation Tadić started his own party: New Democratic party (NDS).
+DS was at that moment looking for a potential coalition with the New Party (Nova Stranka) led by Zoran Živković, a former member of the DS who has accused Tadić of being corrupt.
+After his resignation Tadić started his own party: the New Democratic party (NDS).
 In early 2014 the NDS signed a political cooperation with the Greens and therefore have a new name: NDS-Z. With this party Tadić and the League of Social Democrats of Vojvoodina (LSV) Tadić won enough votes in the parliamentary elections of 2014 to pass the threshold.
 Meanwhile the party changed its name into Social Democratic Party (SDS).
 The relations with DS have improved a bit lately due to leadership change at DS.

 On 20 May 2012, SNS leader Tomislav Nikolić won the presidential runoff against the leader of the Democrats Boris Tadić in the second round of the presidential elections.
 It was predicted that Tadić would win as he was leading in polls and came out first in the first round.
-According to the preliminary results of the Center for Free Elections and Democracy, CeSID, Tomislav Nikolić won 49.8% and Boris Tadić 47%.
-CeSID Program Director Marko Blagojević told at a press conference that a total voter turnout had been 46.3%, which is less than in any elections since 2004.
-Only in Vojvodina Tadić gained more votes – 52.2%, while Nikolić got 44.2% of the vote.
+According to the preliminary results of the Center for Free Elections and Democracy, CeSID, Tomislav Nikolić won 49.8 percent and Boris Tadić 47 percent of the votes.
+CeSID Program Director Marko Blagojević told at a press conference that the total voter turnout had been 46.3 percent, which is less than in any elections since 2004.
+Only in Vojvodina Tadić gained more votes – 52.2 percent, while Nikolić got 44.2 percent of the votes.
 Outgoing President Tadić served as Serbia's president for two mandates since 2004.

 - BBC country profile